 It is more complex than a basic and double rabbet joint.
-It came at an angle and used at critical points, which makes it more attractive.
-A table saw or wood router will also conveniently make this rabbet joint but with more care and attention.
+It came at an angle and was used at critical points, which makes it more attractive.
+A table saw, or wood router will also conveniently make this rabbet joint but with more care and attention.
 A 45-degrees cut at the corners of the mating woods differentiates the mitered and double rabbet.

 In one piece, the rabbet is cut to half the material’s depth and width equal to the material’s full thickness.
 Similarly, the rabbet is cut to one-half the material’s depth and width on the other piece.

 Section 3: What tools can cut the rabbet joint?